Dias-UI/ESP32-stopwatch-MAX72XX/README.md

     - **1st Press:** Start
     - **2nd Press:** Pause
     - **3rd Press:** Reset
-- **Leading Zero Blanking:** The tens-of-seconds digit is blank until the time reaches 10.00 seconds.
+- **Custom Digits:** The number patterns are defined by the 8x8 patterns and can be customized and edited.

 ## Hardware Requirements